2HDFloppyDisk/encryptMe/README.md

 If you are having a problem you need assistance with, check our website, https://swissarmyknifedev.com/, for up-to-date information on the product.
-Youcan also contact us at swissarmyknifedev@yahoo.com
+You can also contact us at swissarmyknifedev@yahoo.com